Do You Pay Council Tax on a Park Home: Understand Your Obligations

 Living in a park home has its unique charm and benefits.
 It offers a sense of community and a simpler lifestyle.
 Yet, one question that often arises is about council tax obligations.

 Yes, residents of park homes do pay council tax.
-The local council decides how much to charge for this tax, which is based on the park home’s value.
+The local authority decides how much to charge for this tax, which is based on the park home’s value, and some park homes may fall into lower council tax bands.

 For those considering this lifestyle, it’s important to understand the responsibilities that come with owning a park home.